 Today Boston has strengthened its place as the leading city of New England, a magnet for bio-tech, art, trade and education.
 The city's cruise port is now in the top 20 busiest US cruise ports greeting more than 90,000 cruise passengers annually.
 The number of cruises from Boston on offer each year is over seventy.

 Cruise Ship Terminal

-Boston's Black Falcon Cruise Terminal is sited in the South Boston Waterfront district, just two miles from downtown.
+Boston's Black Falcon Cruise Terminal (now officially named The Flynn Cruiseport Boston at The Black Falcon Terminal - in honor of Raymond L Flynn, US ambassador to the Vatican and the former Boston mayor) is sited in the South Boston Waterfront district, just two miles from downtown.
 A large disused building, before utilized by the South Boston US Naval Annex, was converted into the cruise terminal in 1986.
 In 2010 an ambitious $11 million refurbishment of the terminal created double the usable space on the top floor to enable the simultaneous handling of both embarking and disembarking passengers.
 Services at the terminal include large seating areas, check-in desks, security screening, restrooms, and a taxi rank.

 Cruise parking is offered at the BRA-EDIC garage, close to the terminal, which is monitored 24hrs a day by security.
 There's also a cell phone waiting lot at Fid Kennedy Avenue, convenient if you are collecting passengers arriving back after a cruise.